Healthy Homes Assessment Titahi Bay

 What We Do

-As building inspectors, we are experts in all elements associated with specialist home inspections.
-We’re there to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors we take on all elements that come with professional house inspects.
+We are there to make sure that you make the correct decision when buying your next home.

-We consider your investment to be a serious one and conduct detailed inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of owning or purchasing an house.
+We are serious about your investment We conduct comprehensive checks to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning an house.

-We offer a wide range of solutions to make sure that you are fully informed about the condition of any property that you might be considering buying or selling along with other services.
+We specialise in a range of services to ensure you are fully informed about the condition of any property you might be thinking of buying or selling along with other solutions.

-With our systematic approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into your report, you can actually see any issues that may be found.
-Because of our comprehensive reporting it’s no wonder that we have so many clients who recommend our services to their family and friends.
+We have a systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in the report, you can actually see any issues that could be found.
+With our comprehensive report, it’s no wonder that we get so many clients recommending our services to their family and friends.

 • Pre Purchase & Pre Sale Reports